How to use insulin index of food for better diabetes management

-First, the fat stores become full, then the bloodstream and eventually insulin drives the excess energy into other areas in the body that are still insulin sensitive such as your liver, heart, pancreas, eyes and brain.
+First, your fat stores become full.
+Then excess energy backs up in your bloodstream.
+Eventually, insulin drives the excess energy into other areas in the body that are still insulin sensitive such as your liver, heart, pancreas, eyes and brain.

 Type 1 diabetes

-People with type 1 diabetes, like my wife Monica, give us an opportunity to understand how insulin works.
+People with type 1 diabetes (like my wife Monica) give a helpful window to help us understand how insulin works.

 The picture below shows “JL” one of the first type 1 diabetics to receive insulin treatment in 1922.
 The picture on the left is after diagnosis with diabetes but before treatment with insulin.
 The photo on the right is the same child two months.